telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 ---
 title: HTTPS
 slug: decrypt-https-traffic
-tags: https, https traffic, SSL, decrypt https, https decryption, capturing HTTPS, trust certificate
+tags: HTTPS , HTTPS traffic, SSL, decrypt https, https decryption, capturing HTTPS, trust certificate
 publish: true
 position: 10
 ---

-## HTTPS Settings Menu
+# HTTPS Menu

 After the initial startup, the Fiddler Everywhere application could only capture non-secure traffic (HTTP) while SSL traffic is not captured.
 To enable capturing and decrypting HTTPS traffic, you will need to explicitly install a root trust certificate via the __HTTPS__ sub-menu in __Settings__.